CatherineTrevor/the_marketing_ally/README.md

 Businesses in the main are local to Gothenburg to provide physical meetings, however digital hours can be purchased, allowing for custom further afield, as well as tapping into the remote work culture that exists due to covid.
 When purchasing digital hours, users are offered slightly longer for the same rate to compensate for the lack of travel needed from the consultant.

-Site visitors can only purchase a maximum of 3 hours worth of project hours.
-For any more they are advised to get in touch.
+Site visitors can only purchase one type of product ie. 1 face-to-face.
+In the future, the connection with Calendly booking will automate this process and make it possible to purchase multiple options in one transaction.

 ### User stories